karen portrait circle

 practical tip post itPractical Tip:

-the best seats on the tram tour are those in the first carriage, and on the right side of the tram.
+The best seats on the tram tour are those in the first carriage, and on the right side of the tram.

 The tram goes counter-clockwise around the island so the view side is the right side, much easier for taking photos.